biroltopuz/DB-Scripts/SQLServer/Tools/Brent Ozar/README.md

 * Fully supported: rowstore indexes, columnstore indexes, temporal tables.
 * Columnstore indexes: fully supported.
 Key columns are shown as includes rather than keys since they're not in a specific order.
-* In-Memory OLTP (Hekaton): unsupported.
-These objects show up in the results, but for more info, you'll want to use sp_BlitzInMemoryOLTP instead.
 * Graph tables: unsupported.
 These objects show up in the results, but we don't do anything special with 'em, like call out that they're graph tables.
 * Spatial indexes: unsupported.
 We call out that they're spatial, but we don't do any special handling for them.
 * XML indexes: unsupported.
 These objects show up in the results, but we don't include the index's columns or sizes.